ewfx/gaidp-indecision-trees/code/test/README.md

-# Test Scripts for CSV Validation System
+# Rules Engine Stress Test

-This directory contains test scripts for validating the performance and functionality of the CSV validation system.
+This directory contains stress test scripts for validating the performance of the rules engine.

 ## Available Tests

 ### 1. Stress Test (`stress_test.py`)

-Tests the performance of the validation logic by running it multiple times and measuring:
+Tests the performance of the rules engine by running validation multiple times and measuring:
 - Execution time
 - Memory usage
 - Number of rows processed